 What really sets the iPad apart from Android tablets, though, is Apple Arcade.
 This subscription service gives you access to more than 100 games for $5 per month.
 Some of the games are exclusive to the Apple Arcade service; others, you can get on a Switch or PC, but not an Android device.
 Sayonara Wild Hearts was an early contender for the best Apple Arcade game, but What the Golf, Dear Reader and Lifelike are also ingenious experiences that you generally won’t find elsewhere.

-The best handheld gaming console is arguably the one you already have on you, and if you like mid-range Android phones, there’s a good chance you already have a Google Pixel 4a.
-This excellent, moderately priced smartphone is powerful enough to run any game on Android, which means you can enjoy both casual handheld titles as well as longer sit-down-and-play experiences.
+The best handheld gaming console is arguably the one you already have on you, and that's why it's worth considering a dedicated gaming phone, like the Asus ROG Phone 5.
+This excellent (albeit very large) smartphone is powerful enough to run any game on Android, which means you can enjoy both casual handheld titles as well as longer sit-down-and-play experiences.
 (For the latter, it helps to have a controller.)
-Whether your tastes skew more toward Crossy Road or Castlevania: Symphony of the Night, the Pixel 4a has what you want to play.
+Whether your tastes skew more toward Crossy Road or Castlevania: Symphony of the Night, the Asus ROG Phone 5 has what you want to play.

 The New Nintendo 2DS XL is a fantastic system, with two large, colorful screens, a design that makes the system easy to stash in a bag or pocket, and a huge library of wonderful games.
 The Legend of Zelda, Mario and Animal Crossing got some of their very best portable installments on the 2DS family of systems.
 The console is well-stocked third-party tiles, too, featuring favorites from Square Enix, Atlus and Capcom.